Our color theme for this article is black chicken breeds!

 However, if you want a big, fluffy hen that enjoys lap time and cuddles, the Orpington could well fit the bill.

 They are calm, docile, and regal.
 Quiet enough to be in a small backyard and most definitely non-aggressive.
 If you want more information, please see our article about the Orpington.

 They are a dual-purpose breed raised for meat and eggs.
-The hen will lay 3 extra-large brown eggs per week and will occasionally go broody.
+This black hen will lay 3 extra-large brown eggs per week and will occasionally go broody.

 They are slow to mature, taking around 6 months to reach full size, so if your budget is limited, you may want to consider the amount of feed they will eat.

-Jerseys are gentle giants, very easygoing and docile, suitable as a family bird.
+Jerseys are gentle big black chickens, very easygoing and docile, suitable as a family bird.

 They like to forage in the yard, although they do tolerate being confined.